Azure/bicep-refdocs-generator/README.md

 This repo contains the code for generating template reference documentation.
 It uses files from the **generated** folder in [bicep-types-az](https://github.com/Azure/bicep-types-az) as the source files.

+## Accessing Generated Files

+Every push to the `main` branch on this repo will trigger the [Generate GitHub Action](https://github.com/Azure/bicep-refdocs-generator/actions/workflows/generate.yml) which will run generation and upload results as an artifact named "generated".

+Download this artifact (see [here](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/downloading-workflow-artifacts) for info), and unzip it.
+This will give you the full generated docs folder structure.

+You can also trigger the Generate action to run on demand (see [here](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/manually-running-a-workflow) for info) to force generation with the most up-to-date copy of [bicep-types-az](https://github.com/Azure/bicep-types-az).

 ## Development

 ### Debugging